-Each degree program is made up of a number of different courses, both core and elective.
 Students are responsible for managing their time at the University and balancing their studies with their non-University commitments.
-There is, however, some flexibility to enable students to manage their academic workload.
+There is, however, some flexibility to enable students to adjust their academic workload after a term has started.

 There may be circumstances and occasions when it is necessary for students to change their University activities by dropping a course or withdrawing from a course.
-Should students need to do so, they must follow the process and should understand the implications that are outlined in this section.
+Students needing to drop or withdraw from a class are required to follow UoPeople's course drop and withdrawal procedures and are advised to understand the implications outlined in this section.

-Students dropping or withdrawing from courses frequently are strongly encouraged to contact an Academic Advisor in Student Affairs to discuss their engagement with the University by emailing advising@uopeople.org.
+Students dropping or withdrawing from courses frequently are strongly encouraged to contact an Academic Advisor in the Office of Student Affairs at advising@uopeople.org.